antrea-io/antrea/ADOPTERS.md

 [Contributor Guide](CONTRIBUTING.md).

 2. Add a link to your website, twitter feed, GitHub page, etc. to the links on the bottom of this Markdown file.
-Use a reference number > than 100.
+Use a reference number > 100.
 *Example:* `[110]: https://example.com`

 3. Add your name to the success stories, using **bold** format, and attach your